bnb-chain/greenfield/docs/core-concept/key_management.md

 To achieve this, the following changes have been made.

 1. An Ethereum-compatible RPC backend.
-Be noted that we only support necessacry methods to connect a wallet(`eth_chainId`, `eth_networkId`, `eth_blockNumber`, `eth_getBlockByNumber` and `eth_getBalance`).
+Be noted that we only support necessary methods to connect a wallet(`eth_chainId`, `eth_networkId`, `eth_blockNumber`, `eth_getBlockByNumber` and `eth_getBalance`).
 Other RPC methods are not implemented.
 2. Same signing algorithm(`eth_scep256k1`) as Ethereum.